animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode, true to Spring’s core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
+Spring Data for GemFire, true to Spring's core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
 To this end, Spring Data for Apache Geode introduces annotations to declaratively register